 WHO CAN BUY A PROPERTY IN ITALY?

-BUYING AN INVESTMENT OR A HOME?
+BUYING FOR INVESTMENT OR TO CREATE A HOME?

 Pitcher & Flaccomio only represent properties that have their complete documentation in order.

-Pitcher & Flaccomio also work as consultants for clients who want an introductory reconnaissance of the area.
+Pitcher & Flaccomio also works as consultants for clients who want an introductory reconnaissance of the area.
 This may include viewing of properties on their and other agent's lists, where the pros and cons can be discussed from a living or potential rental point of view.

 Can American citizens buy in Italy?

 Can Australians buy in Italy?
+What about other nationalities?

 Can I get my money out of the country if I wish to sell the apartment?

-Yes it is very easy to export funds through a bank.
+Yes, it is very easy to export funds through a bank.

 Will I pay taxes?